 Dave has been coaxing bows from saplings, trees and lumber since he was 14.
 Starting with simple branches and small saplings strung with baling twine, Dave soon yearned for a more authentic savage's experience.

 Dave sought out the writings of bowyers past and present, such as Adrian Elliot Hodgkins and the modern champions - Tim Baker, Jim Hamm and the like.
-With this newfound knowledge, Dave was able to make much more efficient weapons for the target butts and for the hunt.
+With this newfound knowledge, Dave was able to make much more efficient bows for the target butts and for the hunt.

 After moving from the bush to the city, Dave began using milled timber in place of standing trees.
 At about the same time, Dave discovered that with the application of clever and complex formulae and technical drawings, bow design and performance could be enhanced to a much higher standard.